JohanAlvedal/PumpSteer/README.md

 - These templates are **not UI cards you click together**
 - They must be **pasted as YAML**
 - Some templates may replace the entire view
 - You may need to adjust entity names to match your setup

 ---

-### 🧠 Important

-- These templates are **not UI cards you click together**
-- They are meant to be **pasted directly as YAML**
-- You may need to adjust entity names to match your setup

----